lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 ------------------
 Instead of providing your own predictions, it's also possible to use the built-in pretagging model from Lightly.
 To do so, set `pretagging=True` in your config and use the `object_level.task_name="lightly_pretagging"`.
-For more information about the prediction model and classes, go to :ref:`Lightly Pretagging Model <ref-docker-pretagging>`
+For more information about the prediction model and classes, go to :ref:`Lightly Pretagging Model <docker-pretagging>`

 .. literalinclude:: code_examples/python_run_object_level_pretagging.py